-Getting There: Take exit 281 off of I-10 to find scenic State Route 83, also known as South Sonoita Mountain View Highway.
-Head south to find your spot anywhere along this road, or look for that pullout.
+Getting There: Take exit 281 off I-10 to find scenic State Route 83, also known as South Sonoita Mountain View Highway.
+Head south to find your spot anywhere along this road or look for that pullout.

 Side Attraction: You’re in cattle country, so after the sunset, continue south into Sonoita for some fine ranch-land food.
-Sonoita, a tiny town at the crossroads of State Routes 83 and 82, houses The Steak Out, one of the area’s great places for perfectly grilled steaks, chops and other western fare.
-Saddle up at the bar next to local ranchers still in their boots and stetsons, and enjoy a local brew along with the authentic memorabilia all around you.
+Sonoita, a tiny town at the crossroads of State Routes 83 and 82, houses The Steak Out, one of the area’s great places for perfectly grilled steaks, chops, and other western dishes.
+Saddle up at the bar next to local ranchers still in their boots and Stetsons, and enjoy a local brew along with the authentic memorabilia all around you.
 Located at 3200 S. Sonoita Highway; call 520.455.5205.

 While these vistas represent our favorite places to catch nature’s daily art show, there are plenty of other great options in the area.
 What are your favorite Tucson sunset spots?
 Read more about our favorite travel spots and road trip ideas in Arizona and beyond.